Why this code of conduct?

 4. Health, Safety and Security

 Participants in the summer school are allowed much freedom regarding their choices and activities.
 As they develop their own research projects, they are challenged to organize their research and leisure time and are encouraged to go out and explore contacts and fieldwork sites.
 However, they are not alone with their challenge.
 Participants are hosted at our basecamp, in which researchers with experience in fieldwork on site surround and advise them.
 Each research idea is discussed in-depth at the beginning of the school in an individual session with two mentors.
 Concerns about safety and security as well as ethics are important factors that help shaping projects.
 Both our 2:1 student-staff ratio and the organization of our base-camp ensure that our teams are truly available to give advice and keep an eye on the wellbeing of participants.
 All staff can moreover be reached on their mobile phones.
-The project has a car available for transport in case of emergencies or doctor appointments.

 A pre-arrival briefing to students advises them on travel and health insurance, and informs them once more about our zero tolerance on illegal drugs.
 A personal briefing upon arrival day once more discusses expected behavior and provides tips and tricks on how to stay healthy and safe.
 We want our students to know that they can approach us with any doubts, concerns, questions or troubles they encounter, and that we will handle matters with the necessary discretion and respect.